| Strandgade 93, Copenhagen | http://www.noma.dk | ingested 8th June ’09 |

 Noma’s lofty Main Dining Area

-Noma’s combination of organic produce sourced from the surrounding Nordic locale coupled with Redzepi’s ingenious culinary alchemy is redefining Scandinavian cuisine beyond the stereotypical gravalax, smorrebrod and IkeaMeatballs.
-Don’t expect to find foie gras, truffles or the usual poshnosh on the menu.
-Instead, prepare yourself for ingredients hand-picked from the meadows, forests and wilderness of Denmark’s great outdoors.
-Birch sap, razor clams, beach flowers, bone marrow and wild ramson leaves are just a taster of the truly unique produce on showcase here at Noma.
+Noma’s combination of organic produce sourced from the surrounding Nordic locale coupled with Redzepi’s ingenious culinary alchemy is redefining Scandinavian cuisine beyond the stereotypical gravadlax and smorrebrod.
+Prepare yourself for ingredients hand-picked from the meadows, forests and wilderness of Denmark’s great outdoors.
+Birch sap, beach flowers, weeds and wild ramson leaves are just a taster of the truly unique produce on showcase here at Noma.

 Appetizers (Clockwise from Top Left): Duck Egg smoke with tea-leaves and wild grass, Radish with Cocoa-Creme fraiche “soil”, Beach Flowers on Biscotti, Prawn Cerviche with pickled beets and seaweed